In this article

 - Donor's signature and date

 Keep two copies.
-Give one to the recipient and retain one for your own tax file.
-Both parties may need it for their respective cantonal tax declarations.
+Give one to the recipient.
+Retain one for your own tax file.
+Both of you may need it for your respective cantonal declarations.

-If the gift involves real property (land, apartments), notarial form is mandatory under ZGB Art.
+If the gift involves real property (land, apartments), ZGB Art.
 243 para.
-3. Bitcoin as movable property does not trigger that requirement.
+3 demands notarial form.
+Bitcoin sidesteps that.

 Cross-canton gifts when donor and recipient live in different cantons

-This is the most common question I get from Swiss Bitcoin holders who have moved cantons but whose children still live elsewhere.
+This is the question I get most from Swiss Bitcoin holders who moved cantons while their kids stayed put.

-For movable assets including Bitcoin, the inter-cantonal allocation rule assigns gift tax jurisdiction to the donor's canton of domicile at the time of the gift.
-The recipient's canton has no claim to Schenkungssteuer on a movable asset gift.
-This follows from the inter-cantonal coordination rules under Swiss constitutional tax law, specifically the Doppelbesteuerungsverbot (prohibition of inter-cantonal double taxation) developed in Federal Supreme Court jurisprudence and referenced in StHG Art.
+For movable assets including Bitcoin, the inter-cantonal allocation rule hands gift tax jurisdiction to the donor's canton of domicile at the time of the gift.
+The recipient's canton has no claim on a movable-asset gift.
+The rule comes from Federal Supreme Court jurisprudence on the Doppelbesteuerungsverbot (prohibition of inter-cantonal double taxation), reinforced by StHG Art.
 7 coordination provisions.

-So if the donor lives in Zurich and the recipient lives in Zug, Zurich Schenkungssteuer rules apply.
-The Zug zero-rate on direct-line gifts is irrelevant for the donor's tax liability.
-If the donor moves from Zurich to Zug before signing the Schenkungsvertrag, Zug rules apply from the date of domicile change.
+So if you live in Zurich and your daughter lives in Zug, Zurich Schenkungssteuer applies.
+The Zug zero rate on direct-line gifts does nothing for you.
+Move your domicile from Zurich to Zug before you sign, and Zug rules apply from the date your domicile actually changes.

 Gifting Bitcoin pre-mortem versus inheriting it post-mortem

-Swiss Bitcoin holders often ask whether gifting Bitcoin now reduces eventual inheritance tax.
-The answer depends on the canton.
+Swiss Bitcoin holders often ask whether gifting now reduces eventual inheritance tax.
+Depends on the canton.

-In cantons that levy zero Schenkungssteuer on direct-line gifts (Bern, Lucerne, Zug, Schwyz, Geneva), a gift during the donor's lifetime and an inheritance at death are both zero-rated for direct descendants.
-The pre-mortem / post-mortem distinction does not change the tax outcome in those cantons.
+In Bern, Lucerne, Zug, Schwyz, and Geneva, both a lifetime gift and an inheritance at death sit at zero for direct descendants.
+Pre-mortem versus post-mortem does not change the answer.

-In Zurich, the situation is different.
-Zurich levies Erbschaftssteuer on direct-line inheritances at similar progressive rates to Schenkungssteuer, also with exemptions for spouses and with tiered rates for descendants.
-The ZH Erbschaftssteuer rules and bracket math for specific CHF scenarios are covered in detail in Bitcoin Inheritance Tax Zurich.
+Zurich is different.
+Zurich levies Erbschaftssteuer on direct-line inheritances at progressive rates similar to its Schenkungssteuer, with the same spouse exemption and tiered descendant rates.
+The Zurich Erbschaftssteuer brackets and CHF scenarios are worked through in Bitcoin Inheritance Tax Zurich.

-The estate planning mechanics for Swiss Bitcoin holders, including multisig setups, Erbvertrag structures, and heir-access drills, are covered in Bitcoin Estate Planning Switzerland.
+The estate planning mechanics for Swiss Bitcoin holders, including multisig setups, Erbvertrag structures, and heir-access drills, sit in Bitcoin Estate Planning Switzerland.

 VAT and gift tax do not interact

-A clean point of confusion worth stating explicitly: gifting Bitcoin is not a supply of goods or services for Swiss VAT purposes.
-The ESTV MWST-Praxis-Info 04 (2019-06-17) classifies Bitcoin as a means of payment, not a taxable supply.
-A gift is by definition not a commercial transaction.
-No VAT arises on a Bitcoin gift regardless of its CHF value.
+Gifting Bitcoin is not a supply of goods or services for Swiss VAT.
+The ESTV MWST-Praxis-Info 04 (2019-06-17) classifies Bitcoin as a means of payment, not a taxable supply, and a gift is by definition not a commercial transaction.
+No VAT on a Bitcoin gift regardless of CHF value.

-The VAT rules that apply when a Swiss business accepts Bitcoin as payment for goods or services are a separate topic, covered in Bitcoin VAT Switzerland.
+VAT rules for a Swiss business that accepts Bitcoin as payment for goods or services are a different topic, covered in Bitcoin VAT Switzerland.

 Summary

-The Swiss cantonal Schenkungssteuer landscape for Bitcoin gifts to direct-line family members divides cleanly into two groups.
-Most major cantons, including Bern, Lucerne, Zug, Schwyz, Geneva, and Vaud, apply zero Schenkungssteuer to gifts from parents to children or between spouses.
-Zurich is the main exception, levying 2 to 6 percent on amounts above a CHF 200,000 lifetime Freibetrag per descendant.
+Cantonal Schenkungssteuer on Bitcoin gifts to direct-line family splits cleanly.
+Bern, Lucerne, Zug, Schwyz, Geneva, and Vaud apply zero on parent-to-child or spouse-to-spouse.
+Zurich is the holdout, taxing 2 to 6 percent above a CHF 200,000 lifetime Freibetrag per descendant.

-- Confirm the donor's canton of domicile, because that canton's rules govern, not the recipient's.
+- Confirm the donor's canton of domicile.
+That canton's rules govern, not the recipient's.

-- Look up the ESTV Kursliste rate for the intended gift date at estv.admin.ch and record the CHF value.
+- Pull the ESTV Kursliste rate for the gift date at estv.admin.ch and record the CHF value.

-- For Zurich donors, calculate cumulative prior gifts to each recipient against the CHF 200,000 lifetime Freibetrag.
+- For Zurich donors, sum cumulative prior gifts to each recipient against the CHF 200,000 lifetime Freibetrag.

-- Prepare a written Schenkungsvertrag meeting ZGB Art.
-243 requirements: signed, dated, with Bitcoin amount and CHF value stated.
+- Write the Schenkungsvertrag to ZGB Art.
+243 standard: signed, dated, Bitcoin amount and CHF value stated.

 This is education, not tax advice.
 Cantonal gift tax rates change.
 The cantonal Steuergesetze cited here reflect publicly available 2026 sources, but rates, thresholds, and exemptions are subject to revision by cantonal parliaments.
 Consult a licensed Swiss Steuerberater or Treuhander for personal cases and current cantonal rates before making any Bitcoin gift.